-Highlights of our findings include that "anonymous" social network apps Whisper and Yik Yak actually identify users with persistent distinct user IDs.
-Users' (previous) activities are restored to their device after uninstalling and reinstalling the apps, and information collected by these apps could be used to de-anonymize them.
-We also find that the ephemeral-messaging app Snapchat does not always delete messages from its servers - in fact, "expired" chat messages are included in packets sent to the client.
+Highlights of our findings include that "anonymous" social network apps Whisper and Yik Yak actually identify users with distinct user IDs that are persistent.
+Users' previous activities are restored to their device after they uninstall and reinstall them, and information collected by these apps could be used to de-anonymize users.
+We also find that the ephemeral-messaging app Snapchat does not always delete messages from its servers - in fact, previous "expired" chat messages are surprisingly included in packets sent to the clients.
 Then, we report that all actions performed by a user on Frankly Chat can be observed from the request URL, which is actually transmitted in the clear.

-A. Building an Apps Corpus
+1.1 Building an Apps Corpus

-We start by building a list of smartphone apps that are categorized as "anonymous" on Product Hunt [3], and those popular among friends and colleagues.
-We then look at their descriptions and at similar apps on Google Play, and focus on those described as offering end-to-end encryption, anonymity and/or ephemerality, as defined below:
+We start by building a list of smartphone apps that are categorized as "anonymous" on Product Hunt [6], and those popular among friends and colleagues.
+We then look at their descriptions and at similar apps on the Google Play, and focus on those described as offering end-to-end encryption, anonymity and/or ephemerality, as defined below: